justariff/brain_tumor_detection_using_cnn/README.md

 ## Dataset

-The dataset used in this project was obtained from [Kaggle] Dataset Br35H: https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection
+The dataset used in this project was obtained from Kaggle.

+Dataset Br35H:
+https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection